johnno1962/InjectionIII/README.md

 server and then run your app.
 It should connect to the server which will pop up a window showing the device display and accepting tap events.
 Events can be saved as `macros` and replayed.
-If you include a snapshot in a macro this will be compared against the device display (within an editable tolerance) when your replay the macro for automated testing.
-As it operates over the network, `Remote` isn't fast enough to capture animationed transitions.
+If you include a snapshot in a macro this will be compared against the device display (within a tolerance) when you replay the macro for automated testing.
+Remote can also be used to capture videos of your app in operation but as it operates over the network, it isn't fast enough to  capture animated transitions.

 ## SwiftEval - Yes, it's eval() for Swift